 Recipient countries regions/country groups: Global (emerging markets and developing countries).

 To be eligible for IFC funding, a project must meet a number of criteria, including:

 - be located in a developing country that is a member of IFC;

 - be technically sound;

 - have good prospects of being commercially and sustainably viable;

 - be environmentally and socially sound, satisfying IFC’s environmental and social standards as well as those of the host country.

-IFC does not lend directly to MSMEs, but many of its investment clients are financial intermediaries that on-lend to smaller businesses.
+IFC does not lend directly to micro, small, and medium enterprises or individual entrepreneurs, but many of its investment clients are financial intermediaries that on-lend to smaller businesses.

 There is no standard application form for IFC financing.
 A company or entrepreneur, foreign or domestic, seeking to establish a new venture or expand existing operations can approach IFC directly.
 Proposals can be submitted to IFC’s industry departments; regional departments at IFC headquarters in Washington; or the regional field office closest to the location of the proposed project.
 After this initial contact and a preliminary review, IFC may proceed by requesting a detailed feasibility study or business plan to determine whether to appraise the project.

 A detailed description of what information to include in the investment proposal can be found on the IFC website: https://www.ifc.org/en/what-we-do/products-and-services/how-to-apply-for...